KowserHassan/KH-DevOpsJourney/linux/notes/README.md

 i.e. /usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin:/opt/homebrew/bin

-Common shells:
+## Common shells:
 - bash
 - zsh
 - ksh
 - fish
 - csh/Tcsh
-These shells have unique capabilities but they all serve teh same fundamental purpose - helping the user interact with the OS
+These shells have unique capabilities but they all serve the same fundamental purpose - helping the user interact with the OS

 **Check the shell you are using by running the command: echo $SHELL**